 - Mexican Mint (Casa de Moneda de México) – Issues 2 oz, 5 oz, and 1 kg Silver Libertad, known for their beautiful Libertad design and limited mintages.

-What Makes Large Format Silver Coins Superior to 1 oz Silver Coins?
+What Makes Large Format Coins Superior to 1 oz Coins?

-Large-format silver coins offer several advantages over traditional 1 oz silver coins, making them attractive options for investors and collectors.
+Large-format silver coins are more desirable to collectors and investors because they offer several advantages over traditional 1 oz coins.

-Because of bulk production efficiencies, larger silver coins typically have lower premiums per ounce than smaller coins, making them more cost-effective for stacking large amounts.
+Due to efficiencies of bulk production, large-format silver coins typically have lower premiums per ounce than smaller coins, making them more cost-effective for stacking.

-The larger surface area allows for greater detail in artwork and deeper reliefs, making these coins more visually striking.
-Large format silver coins are typically issued inside official mint plastic capsules, providing protection from damage.
+Additionally, the larger surface area allows for deeper reliefs and greater detail in artwork, which makes these coins more visually striking.
+Large format silver coins are typically issued inside official mint plastic capsules, providing protection when handling and on display.

-Many large format silver coins, such as the Perth Mint’s 1 kg Lunar Series, are produced in limited quantities, increasing their collectible value over time.
+Many large format silver coins, such as the Perth Mint’s Lunar Series, are produced in limited quantities, increasing their collectible value over time.

 Larger-format coins tend to hold their value better during periods of price volatility, as they are often sought after by collectors and institutional investors.